adtzlr/felupe/docs/howto/meshgen.rst

 Lines, rectangles, cubes and circles
 ************************************

-Of course lines, rectangles, cubes and cylinders do not have to be constructed manually each time.
+Lines, rectangles, cubes and cylinders do not have to be constructed manually each time.
 Instead, some easier to use classes are povided by FElupe like :class:`felupe.mesh.Line`, :class:`felupe.Rectangle` or :class:`felupe.Cube`.
 For non equi-distant points per axis use :class:`felupe.Grid`.

 ..  code-block:: python